The right to be known

 Language and Accessibility:

-The resulting image, designed in consultation with Elders, will belong to those who came together for this project.
-It’s hoped that the art will be displayed publicly once completed.
+The resulting mosaic image, designed in consultation with Elders, may be displayed publicly in the future, but it will belong to all those who came together for this project.

 When people have suffered grave human rights abuses, they have the right to justice.
-This justice is often called reparations and has typically been legal and/or economic.
+This justice often takes the form of legal and/or economic reparations.

-But the people affected want something even more basic – the right to be seen, to be heard, to be known.
+But the people affected need something even more basic – the right to be seen, to be heard, to be known.
 They want (and indeed demand) a space to share their stories and have them heard.
 This process – which has been coined “the right to be known” – is a process of both healing and reparations.
-It allows a survivor of a human rights abuse to reclaim their identity, which has often been suppressed, and be recognized for themselves.
+It allows a survivor of a human rights abuse to reclaim their individual and community identity.

 The right to be known is practiced in societies and cultures worldwide.
 But although it is not new, it’s a concept that is taking hold around the globe.
 Today, it is drawing attention from activists who are focusing on wrongful convictions (Chicago), Apartheid/post‐Apartheid (South Africa), and the ongoing legacy of residential schools including murdered and missing Indigenous women and girls+ and the current child welfare system in Canada.